biroferenc075/opencv_burr_size_analyzer/README.md

 # opencv_burr_size_analyzer
-Application for analyzing burr sizes in production, using OpenCV
+Application for analyzing burr sizes in production, using OpenCV, originally made in 2022

 Original task description: